Login | Register

 The main source file is available here.
 You will also need this resource file.
 You just need to create a package project, add the main source file, build and install.

+The add-in uses the "new" Open Tools API, so it compiles in Delphi 4 and above.
 It can be easily (at least I think so) converted to C++ and compiled in C++ Builder, if necessary.

 Please check these notes if you stumble upon any issue.